Saixah/p1/README.md

 The goal of the project is to build a Pizza Ordering System.

 ## Technologies Used

-C#
+* C#
-ASP.NET Core MVC
+* ASP.NET Core MVC
-.NET Core
+* .NET Core
-Entity framework Core
+* Entity framework Core
+* Azure SQL server
+* HTML/CSS/Bootstrap
+* xUnit

 ## Features
-    CRUD op on User, Pizzas, and Orders
-    User can create an order with multiple Pizzas Automatically Update Pricing based on current order Server side validation

-    to-do
-        data-first approach did not allow refactoring of db, associative table will need to be added for topping percistence
+List of features ready and TODOs for future development
+* A user is able to log in/create an account
+* A user is able to search select a store
+* A user is able to create an order
+* A user is able to view all current and previous orders
+* A user is able to add multiple pizzas to an order
+* A store is able to view orders

+## License
+This project uses the following license: [MIT License](./LICENSE).